bhakthan/OpenAgentSchool/README.md

 **Where AI Agent Concepts Come to Life**

+*Built for AI by AI with lots of human intervention in the loop*

 An interactive educational platform for understanding AI agents, Agent-to-Agent (A2A) communication, Model Context Protocol (MCP), and Agent Communication Protocol (ACP).
 This application provides comprehensive visualizations, micro-learning modules, and hands-on demonstrations of modern AI agent architectures, including the revolutionary **MCP×A2A Integration** patterns.
 ---